The best builders

 Integrations that compound

-Calendar, Sheets, CRM, accounting.
+Sheets, CRM, accounting, and calendar-ready handoffs.
 Each connection makes DeskForeman more valuable without increasing the price.

 Trade intelligence